VL4DYSL4V/HackoladeTest/README.md

 ---

 - Recursive string parsing for UDT is not supported.
-It's exactly the same as parsing for tables, but in order to have samples we'd have to traverse tables and find column names with type frozen&lt;UDT&gt;
+It's exactly the same as parsing for tables, but to get samples we'd have to traverse tables and find column names with type frozen&lt;UDT&gt;

 ---